semgrep/semgrep-docs/docs/kb/semgrep-ci/scan-monorepo-in-parts.md

 # Scanning a monorepo in parts

-Monorepos very often contain a large amount of code.
-The code is usually divided into to different components or modules, even though it's all stored in the same repository.
+With default CI configurations, monorepos will be scanned as a single project in Semgrep.
+However, monorepos very often contain a large amount of code and the code is usually divided into to different components or modules.

 As such, it can be helpful to scan a monorepo in parts for multiple reasons:

-1. Improving scan performance in CI and reducing CI run times
+* To improve scan performance in CI and reduce CI run times
-2. Logically splitting up the monorepo into multiple components to help with managing findings
+* To logically split the monorepo to simplify managing findings

 ## How to configure Semgrep in CI to split up a monorepo

 When scanning a repo with Semgrep in CI, the base command is `semgrep ci`.
 To understand this default setup for your source code manager (SCM) and CI provider, see [Getting started with Semgrep in continuous integration (CI)](/docs/semgrep-ci/overview/).

-To split up your monorepo, first decide *how* you want to logically split up the code.
+To split up your monorepo, you will need to make 2 changes.
+First, using the `--include` flag to determine *how* you want to logically split up the code.
+Second, updating the `SEMGREP_REPO_NAME` environment variable to assign findings to separate projects in Semgrep Cloud Platform (SCP).

 For example, if the monorepo has four main modules and their paths are:

     /src/moduleA
     /src/moduleB